bruberu/ChainYields/README.md

 from the nds.iaea.org API.
 Afterwards, it will output a table of fission yields into the console.
 These yields will add up to just under 2, which is fine, since you get, well, two atoms per fission, and the extremely rare fission byproducts have been filtered out.

 ### Tables

+These have all been calculated using this utility.

 #### U235